Interface

 Interface Fact Sheet subtypes

-In LeanIX, there are two Fact Sheet subtypes for different categories of interfaces:
+In SAP LeanIX, there are two Fact Sheet subtypes for different categories of interfaces:

 - Logical interface: Logical interface provides a clear and conceptual view of how data, services, or information flows between various components, applications, or systems within an IT landscape.
 It defines the methods, protocols, and communication patterns used to exchange data or services without specifying the actual physical connections or technical implementation.
 So, in conclusion, logical interfaces are used to define communication between Business Applications, focusing on the interactions and data flow.
 Example: LeanIX to Signavio.